hexatomic/hexatomic/docs/user/src/usage/grid-editor/README.md

 **Rows** in the grid contain a single token, its annotations, and the annotations on spans that overlap this token. *A token* in this case is the section of the data source the token covers.
 Depending on the type of data source and the resolution of the tokenization, this may be a word, a morpheme, a phoneme, a section of an audio or video source, etc.

 **Columns** in the grid contain all values of a single qualified annotation in this document, that is, a unique combination of `namespace` and `name` of an annotation.
+Additionally, the tokens in a document - or rather, the segment of the document text they represent - are displayed in separate columns preceding any annotation columns.

 Note that overlapping spans which are annotated with the same qualified annotation cannot be visualized within the same column.
 Instead, the annotation values are spread over more than one adjacent columns, whose headers are then suffixed with the count of existing columns for that qualified annotation.